John-Abbott-College/4A8-Notes/03_Creating_Tests_for_a_Project.md

 ## Student Activity

-Write a console app with class MathUtils with one method GetAverage.
+Write a console app with class MathUtils with one method GetAverage that takes two numbers.
+Make your method throw an exception for an edge case of your choice.
-Add unit test project, write 3 unit tests to test GetAverage.
+Add an xunit test project, write 3 unit tests to test GetAverage.

 ## Student Activity